-(Mother; the Black Fish of the Woods with Nine Billion Young)
+(Mother; the Black Fish of the Woods with Eight Billion Young)

 Worshipers: Yes, but not many.
 The area of woods where Mother wanders is protected against incursion by strong taboos and only a few people know why.
 Some members of some communities preserve “the old ways,” knowledge of how to venture into Mother’s territory while avoiding the god itself, but religious practices end with these traditions and bans and do not extend to any direct acts of worship.
 Careful cartography may reveal a large, ancient engineering project: someone seems to have built a ring of berms surrounding an area of canals and artificial lakes in a successful attempt to contain the threat.